RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/arch.md

 The REGARDS frontend contains three differents interfaces:
  - The `Portal interface`, fully configurable (layout, theme and modules displayed), that lists projects.
  - The `User interface`, fully configurable (layout, theme and modules displayed), that lets users browse project content.
- - The `Administrator interface` allows **Instance admin** to create Projects and **Project Admin** to configure projects.
+ - The `Administrator interface`, that allows **Instance admin** creating Projects and **Project Admin** configuring them.

-For the `Portal` and `User` interfaces, REGARDS UI defines [Dynamic modules](/frontend/modules/dynamic-modules/) to bring UI features that the administrator can controll (options, layout, menus...).
+For the `Portal` and `User` interfaces, REGARDS UI defines [Dynamic modules](/frontend/modules/dynamic-modules/) to bring UI features that the administrator can control (options, layout, menus...).

 # Structure

 The REGARDS frontend is divided in several NPM modules.
-Each one has a `package.json` file defining the name of the module in the application.
-It allows us to import a module using his name instead of using a relative path.
+Each one has a `package.json` file defining the name of the module.
+It allows us to import a module using that name instead of module relative path.

 ```
 import { configureStore } from '@regardsoss/store' // Good